jimmy706/junedang-blog-pages/jekyll/objectassign-in-typescript-an-introduction-to-converting-classes-180k.md

 ---
-title: Object.assign in TypeScript: An Introduction to Converting Classes
+title: "`Object.assign` in TypeScript An Introduction to Converting Classes"
 date: 2022-09-09
 description: Object.assign in TypeScript: An Introduced to Converting Classes
 ---